|STIPENDIENPROGRAMM / RESEARCH FELLOWSHIP PROGRAMME

 Candidates take up their postdoctorial fellowship within the three years following the completion of their PhD (work experience outside academia NOT included).
 The PhD-thesis must have been accepted and defended when applying.
 A joint application for the completion of the PhD and a subsequent postdoctorial fellowship is not possible.

 Applications for doctoral fellowships are accepted twice a year, im spring and in autumn.
-The deadline for the next selection session of the fellowship committee will be in August, 2013.
+The deadline for the next selection session of the fellowship committee will be 9 August 2013.
 At this meeting fellowships will be awarded for a research stay in Mainz from January 2014 (or later).

 Applications for postdoctoral fellowships are, as a general rule, accepted once a year.
-The deadline for the next selection session will be in August 2013 (scholarship announcement will be published in June 2013).
+The deadline for the next selection session will be 9 August 2013.
 At this meeting fellowships will be awarded for a research stay in Mainz from January 2014 (or later).

 Please direct applications via e-mail to: